 In 2017, a few complaints came in about PPG Breakthrough paint.

-People were complaining that the paint they applied to their cabinets was becoming sticky and soft in as little as six months after finishing the project.
+People complained that the paint they applied to their cabinets and other surfaces was becoming sticky and soft in as little as six months after finishing the project.

-At first, the manufacturer did not seem eager to help, but they ended up compensating companies for the cost of labor and materials.
+At first, the manufacturer did not seem eager to help but ended up compensating contractors/companies for the cost of labor and materials.

-If you go with the VOC50-rated paint, you may end up with the kind of paint that gets soft and sticky after a few months.
+If you still want to use PPG Breakthrough paint, I recommend going with its old formula, which is the PPG VOC250 version.
+If you go with the VOC50-rated paint, you may end up with a finish that gets soft and sticky after a few months.

 The Bottom Line

-Both PPG Breakthrough and Benjamin Moore’s range of paints are of excellent quality.
-Both are non-toxic and go on pretty smoothly.
+Both PPG Breakthrough and Benjamin Moore’s range of paints are of excellent quality, non-toxic, and go on pretty smoothly.
 Once thoroughly cured, both can be scrubbed and cleaned without chipping.

 The only way they differ is in terms of gloss and matte-leaning satin finishes, but even this isn’t all that noticeable to the untrained eye.
-So, at the end of the day, which paint you use will come down to personal preference.
+So, at the end of the day, which paint you use will come down to personal preference and the project requirement.